Critical Care Starts Here

-Our 40-bed, 25,464 square feet newly expanded ER is equipped to handle
+Our 40-bed, 25,464 square feet ER is equipped to handle increased patient

-increased patient volume and includes trauma-related services such as
+volume and includes trauma-related services such as telestroke and heart

-In addition to general medicine treatment areas, our ED has 4 cardiac-designated
+In addition to general medicine treatment areas, our ER has 4 cardiac-designated

 care rooms, a fast track treatment area, and 6 trauma bays.
 Digital diagnostics,

-including CT scanning, are located in the ED which reduces transport times.
+including CT scanning, are located in the ER which reduces transport times.

 Click here to learn about our